 If you know what you’re looking for, the colors of Helsinki are as bright as a 64-crayon box.
-Luckily, photographer Omar El Mrabt has a passion for capturing the vivid cityscapes in the Finnish capital, and he proudly displays them on his Instagram feed.
-We caught up with him to learn more about his photographic style, inspirations, and advice for photo-centric travelers.
-Here’s what we learned.
+In fact, photographer Omar El Mrabt has a passion for capturing the Finnish capital’s vivid cityscapes, and he proudly displays them on his Instagram feed.
+We recently caught up with Omar to learn about his photographic style, ask about his inspirations, and pick his brain for must-know Helsinki photo tips.
+Here’s what he shared with us.

-If you limit your exploration of Helsinki to the area around the Central Railway Station, you might leave under the (false) impression that the city is gray and drab.
-But, as Omar El Mrabt contests, nothing could be further from the truth.
+If you limit your exploration of Helsinki to the area around the Central Railway Station, you might leave under the (false) impression that the city is gray, drab, and bleak.
+But, as Omar El Mrabt will remind you, nothing could be further from the truth.

 Omar — a half-Finnish, half-Moroccan photographer who grew up elsewhere in Finland and moved to Helsinki seven years ago — joined Instagram on a bet that he could gain more followers than a friend.
-He quickly realized that photographers were mainly posting black-and-white or overexposed shots of Helsinki, but none of the city’s vibrant buildings, blue skies, or golden sunsets.
+He quickly realized that most local photographers were posting black-and-white or overexposed shots of the city, without ever showcasing its vibrant buildings, blue skies, or golden sunsets.
 Omar’s Moroccan heritage inspired him to emphasize the city’s color and light, and the rest is history.

 After all, he had plenty of natural advantages on his side.
 Since Helsinki is located so far north, Golden Hour often lasts longer than an actual hour, and midsummer days are extremely lengthy.
-(The city experiences nearly 19 hours of daylight on the summer solstice!)
+Believe it or not, the city experiences a whopping 19 hours of daylight on the summer solstice!

-In fact, Helsinki’s brilliant seasons ensure that its mood and tones change often throughout the year.
-In winter, brightly hued architecture stands out thanks to the contrasting snow, and people can even walk on the frozen sea for a fresh perspective and a sweeping view of the city.
+What’s more, Helsinki’s brilliant seasons ensure that its mood and tones change often throughout the year.
+In winter, brightly colored buildings stand out against the gleaming snow, and people can even venture onto the frozen-solid sea for sweeping city views.
 In spring, everything turns green, and cherry blossoms decorate many of Helsinki’s streets.
-In summer, the blue sea and greenery found throughout the city make perfect subjects for photographers.
-And, in fall (Omar’s favorite season), Helsinki plays host to rich reds and yellows, which are displayed most notably in settings like Töölönlahti Bay and Kaivopuisto Park.
+In summer, the city’s blue waters and abundant green spaces make perfect subjects for photographers.
+And, in fall (Omar’s personal favorite season), Helsinki plays host to rich reds and yellows, all on on gorgeous display in settings like Töölönlahti Bay and Kaivopuisto Park.

 Of course, some neighborhoods are brighter than others.
-Omar recommends visiting the Vallila and Eira districts, which are home to colorful wooden villas.
-While photographing Eira, be sure to also explore the nearby Ullanlinna district, and try to find the city’s most vibrant street.
-Hint: its name literally translates to “Villa Street.”
+For his part, Omar recommends that photographers and rainbow-chasers visit the Vallila and Eira districts, both home to plenty of multicolored wooden villas.
+He also loves the nearby Ullanlinna district, where Huvilakatu (the city’s most vibrant street) brings an extra dose of color to Helsinki.

-For a quick survey of the city, Omar suggests checking out the panoramic view from the 12th-floor bar of the Hotel Torni, or taking Tram 3 to find other eye-catching neighborhoods that aren’t as frequently explored.
+For a quick survey of the city, Omar suggests checking out the panoramic view from the 12th-floor bar of the Hotel Torni, or taking Tram 3 to find eye-catching, off-the-beaten-path neighborhoods.

 Want to make Omar proud?
-Just remember to post your brightest photos!
-For him, that’s what it’s all about — making social media a more colorful place, even if that means brightening just one person’s day.
+Just remember to post your best photos!
+For him, that’s what it’s all about — brightening people’s days and making social media a more colorful place.